ClausKlein/cpp_cmake_project/docs/docker.md

 enabling them is as simple as flipping a switch using the `ccmake` interface.
 Be aware that some of the sanitizers conflict with each other, so be sure to run them separately.

-A script called `build_examples.sh` is provided to help you to build the example GUI projects in this container.